 BACKGROUND: Taking an early interest in the nascent world of personal computing, and showing an aptitude for software coding, Gates formed Microsoft when he was a sophomore in college, dropping out of Harvard to focus on building his new company.
 A partnership with IBM and the development of DOS set the stage for Microsoft to become the computer giant it is today and to make Gates the richest man in the world.
 After spending 25 years as the company's president and CEO, Gates eventually transitioned out of his role at Microsoft to focus on philanthropy.
 He remains on Microsoft's board and is a major shareholder in the company.
 Melinda joined Microsoft after college and held various positions in the company before leaving to focus on raising a family and, later, developing the largest philanthropic foundation in history.

-PHILOSOPHY: With such a vast fortune, Bill and Melinda Gates have a chance to create impact on a truly global scale, and the majority of their giving has focused on improving the health and well-being of the world's poorest people.
+PHILOSOPHY: With such a vast fortune, Bill and Melinda Gates have a chance to create impact on a truly global scale, and the majority of their grantmaking prioritizes improving the health and well-being of the world's poorest people.
 The Gates Foundation's tagline is: "All Lives Have Equal Value."
 Bill and Melinda have written about themselves: "We’re both optimists.
 We believe by doing these things—focusing on a few big goals and working with our partners on innovative solutions—we can help every person get the chance to live a healthy, productive life."
 Their 2017 annual letter offers a good overview of the challenges that have preoccupied them as philanthropists.

 The Gateses' philanthropic approach involves frequent experimentation and risk taking.
 In a letter on the foundation's website, they write, "Some of the projects we fund will fail.
 We not only accept that, we expect it—because we think an essential role of philanthropy is to make bets on promising solutions that governments and businesses can’t afford to make.
 As we learn which bets pay off, we have to adjust our strategies and share the results so everyone can benefit."